-Note: Totalizers There are two totalizers: Flow Totalizer [126] and Custom Flow Totalizer [130].
-The behavior of each totalizer is described in the following sections.
-The units of measure for both totalizers is set using Totalizer Units [125].
-Flow Totalizer Flow Totalizer [126] is a count-up flow totalizer.
+Flow Totalizer [126] is a count-up flow totalizer.
 The attribute can be set to any value.
-If this totalizer value exceeds Totalizer Overflow Threshold [230], status Active_Warnings_Totalizer_Overflow {184-1-5} will be set.
+If this totalizer value exceeds Totalizer Overflow Threshold [230], status Active\Warnings\Totalizer\Overflow {184-1-5} will be set.
 Setting this totalizer value below the overflow threshold will clear the status.

-Custom Flow Totalizer Note: Timer Custom Flow Totalizer [130] is a count-up flow totalizer.
+Custom Flow Totalizer

+Custom Flow Totalizer [130] is a count-up flow totalizer.
 This totalizer value is controlled by Custom Flow Totalizer Control [131].
 Options for controlling the totalizer are Run (1), Stop (2), and Reset (3).
 Reading Custom Flow Totalizer Control [131] will return the current operational state of the timer: Run (1) or Stop (2).
 When the Reset (3) command is written to Custom Flow Totalizer Control [131], the totalizer will reset to zero, and then return to its operational state prior to writing the reset command.
-There are two countdown timers, Overhaul Due [226] and Calibration Due [227], and one count-up timer Power On Hours [222].
+Note: Timers There are two countdown timers, Overhaul Due [226] and Calibration Due [227], and one count-up timer Power On Hours [222].
 Countdown Timers Overhaul Due [226] and Calibration Due [227] are countdown timers.
 These timers can be utilized to raise preventative maintenance and calibration events.
 Counting down commences when the device is flowing gas.
 When the counters reach zero, their respective status' [Active_Alarms_Overhaul_Due] [184-1-5], and [Active_Alarms_Calibration_Due] [184-1-5] will be set.
 Writing a non-zero value to these timers will clear their respective status'.
 These timers can be written to at any time.
-Count-Up Timers Power On Hours[222] is a count-up timer that represents the total time, in hours, that the device has been powered on.
+Count-Up Timers Power On Hours [222] is a count-up timer that represents the total time, in hours, that the device has been powered on.
 This timer is not resettable.

-Service Code Service Name Service Description Details 0x0E Get Attribute Single Returns the contents of the specified attribute Appendix D: Get Attribute Single 0x10 Set Attribute Single Sets the contents of the specified attribute with the value passed with this service Appendix D: Set Attribute Single Returns an entry in the Zero History Table[149] See Service Details
+Service Code Service Name Service Description Details 0x32 Get Zero History Returns an entry in the Zero History Table [149] See Service Details

-Table 6-17: Flow Meter Instance 1 Services
+Table 6-10: Flow Meter Instance Services